Please Hold to My Hand: Plot

-As they drive to Wyoming, Joel (Pedro Pascal) tells Ellie (Bella Ramsey) about his past with his brother Tommy; after the outbreak, they became close to a group of survivors traveling to Boston, where they met Tess and Marlene.
+As they drive to Wyoming, Joel tells Ellie about his past with his brother Tommy: after the outbreak, they became close to a group of survivors traveling to Boston, where they met Tess and Marlene.
 Tommy, always looking for something to fight for, was easily recruited to the Fireflies, but later gave up on their cause and struck out on his own.
-Camping in the woods for the night, Joel warns Ellie not to trust anyone they meet as they will do more than rob them.
+Camping in the woods for the night, Joel warns Ellie not to trust anyone they meet.
 The next day, they reach the ruins of Kansas City, Missouri.
 The highway is blocked, forcing them to take a detour into the city.
-Ellie sees a man begging for help, but Joel drives at him.
-A brick breaks the truck's window, a spike strip punctures the tires, and gunfire sends the pair careening into a laundromat.
+Ellie sees a man begging for help, but Joel recognizes this to be an ambush and drives past him.
+A brick breaks the truck's window, a spike strip punctures the tires, and the truck careens into a laundromat.

 Ellie hides as Joel kills two men with a rifle.
-A third—Bryan (Juan Magana)—gets the drop on him.
-As Joel is being choked, Ellie takes the handgun and shoots Bryan in the back, paralyzing him from the waist down.
+A third—Bryan—gets the drop on him.
+As Bryan chokes Joel, Ellie takes the handgun from her backpack and shoots Bryan in the back, paralyzing him from the waist down.
 Joel confiscates her gun and sends her away before fatally stabbing Bryan as he screams for mercy.
 Joel and Ellie escape as more bandits—part of a group that overthrew the government and took control of the city—find the bodies.
-Their leader, Kathleen Coghlan (Melanie Lynskey), is informed of the events.
-She openly postulates her enemies—including Henry Burrell, who she believes ratted out her brother to be executed—are responsible for contacting the killers and orders her followers to search the city.
+Their leader, Kathleen Coghlan, is informed of the events.
+She openly postulates her enemies—including Henry Burrell who she believes ratted out her brother to be executed—are responsible for contacting the killers, and orders her followers to search the city.
 Meanwhile, Joel teaches Ellie how to properly hold her gun and agrees to let her carry it.

-Kathleen's second-in-command, Perry (Jeffrey Pierce), shows her a vacated room where Henry had been living.
-The floor of the basement-level storage room is buckling, and underground something is moving.
+Kathleen's second-in-command, Perry, shows her a vacated room where Henry had been living.
+The floor of the basement-level storage room is buckling, and something is moving underground.
 Perry insists they deal with the problem, but Kathleen orders him to hide the evidence until they find Henry.
 Joel locates a high-rise building where they can get a good view of the surrounding area and find an escape route.
 Lying down to sleep in one of the apartments, one of Ellie's jokes makes Joel laugh for the first time.

-Abruptly awoken by Ellie's voice, Joel finds Henry (Lamar Johnson) and his eight-year-old brother Sam (Keivonn Montreal Woodard) holding them at gunpoint.
+Abruptly awoken by Ellie's voice, Joel finds a man and his young brother holding them at gunpoint.